prettystack/jekyll-blog-starter/readme.md

 This is a starter kit to build a [Jekyll](http://jekyllrb.com) powered blog in a matter of minutes.
 It contains optional integration to external services such as Disqus, Google Analytics, Facebook, ...
 This starter kit comes with a superb theme by [HTML5 UP](http://html5up.net/) and some placeholder content from the [Gutenberg project](http://www.gutenberg.org/).

-Make sure to check out all our [starter kits](https://github.com/prettystack/), we will soon have starter kit for corporate website and admin interface.
+Make sure to check out all our [starter kits](https://github.com/prettystack/), we will soon have starter kits for corporate website and admin interface.

 ![Striped Preview](http://prettystack.com/img/60964924.donquiblog3.png)